Iraqi insurgency (2003–2011): Foreign participants

-In September 2006, the Christian Science Monitor reported, "It's true that foreign fighters are in Iraq, such as Abu Musab al-Zarqawi.
+In September 2006, the Christian Science Monitor reported, "It's true that foreign fighters are in Iraq, such as al-Zarqawi.
 But they are a small minority of the insurgents, say administration critics.
 Most Iraqi mujahideen are Sunnis who fear their interests will be ignored under Iraq's Shia-dominated government.
 They are fighting for concrete, local political goals – not the destruction of America."
 The paper quoted University of Michigan history professor Juan Cole: "If the Iraqi Sunni nationalists could take over their own territory, they would not put up with the few hundred foreign volunteers blowing things up, and would send them away or slit their throats."
-In 2005, the Washington-based Centre for Strategic and International Studies (CSIS) concluded that foreign fighters accounted for less than 10% of the estimated 30,000 insurgents and argued that the U.S. and Iraqi Governments were "feeding the myth" that they comprised the backbone of the insurgency.
+In 2005, the CSIS concluded that foreign fighters accounted for less than 10% of the estimated 30,000 insurgents and argued that the U.S. and Iraqi Governments were "feeding the myth" that they comprised the backbone of the insurgency.